Math major and advanced courses FAQ

 Can I take a graduate course - and what number should I use, if it’s cross-listed?

-If you have the pre-requisites for a graduate course, you may certainly enroll.
-You should consider starting with courses that are cross-listed with both an undergraduate (level 300) number and a graduate (level 500) number (for example, Modern algebra is listed as Math 380 and Math 500).
-The cross-listed courses tend to be more accessible for undergraduates, and they carry attributes (which other graduate courses typically do not - see below).
+For most students, the most accessible graduate courses to start with are those cross-listed with both an undergraduate (level 300) number and a graduate (level 500) number (for example, Modern algebra is listed as Math 380 and Math 500).
+These course also carry attributes that can be counted toward the math major (whereas pure graduate courses do not, with the exception of Math 544).

 Can I take a graduate course for Cr/D/F?